Gonzih/blog.gonzih.me/content/post/2021-01-28-diy-dependabot-for-clojure.md

 ![preview](https://d1wvxg652jdms0.cloudfront.net/diy-dependabot-clojure/preview.png)

-Unfortunately [dependabot](https://dependabot.com) does not support [Clojure](https://clojure.org/).
+Unfortunately, [dependabot](https://dependabot.com) does not support [Clojure](https://clojure.org/).
-And as such I came up with a silly idea of putting something similar together using Github Actions.
+And as such, I came up with a silly idea of putting something similar together using Github Actions.

 <!--more-->

-First things first here is complete Github Actions workflow:
+First things first here is the complete Github Actions workflow:

 ```yaml
 name: Dependencies